-Cuckoo clocks are popular mechanical clocks.
-A cuckoo emerges from a small door to report the time.
-The time itself is regulated by the swinging of a pendulum, while a system of weights supplies power to the internal gears.
-The weights hang down from chains that pass through wheels that are located inside the clock.
-These wheels turn other wheels, ultimately moving the hands of the clock, and operating the cuckoo and any other figures on the clock case.
+Cuckoo clocks are popular, pendulum-regulated mechanical clocks that are both fun and functional.
+At regular intervals, a cuckoo bird will emerge from a small door to report the time, which is regulated by the swinging of a pendulum, while a system of weights supplies power to the internal gears.
+These weights hang down from chains that pass through certain wheels, which are located inside the clock.
+These wheels work to turn other wheels, ultimately moving the hands of the clock, and operating the cuckoo and any other figures on the clock case.

-Install the new cuckoo clock chain by threading it up through the hole beneath the sprocket wheel.
+Next, install the new cuckoo clock chain by threading it up through the hole beneath the sprocket wheel.
 Feed the chain over the teeth of the sprocket wheel, and back down through the next hole in the base of the cuckoo clock case.